- Things to Do

 I adopted my Airedale Terrier, Bailey, in 2012, and we’ve been traveling together ever since.

 In 2017, we hit the road for four months, seeking dog-friendly destinations around the Western U.S. Now that we live in Tucson, I’m writing an Arizona guidebook, so we spend a lot of time exploring this amazing state.
-When the folks at Visit Flagstaff invited us to come up for a few nights, we jumped at the chance.
+When the folks at Discover Flagstaff invited us to come up for a few nights, we jumped at the chance.
 I had a hunch that Flagstaff was my kind of town, but I was blown away by how pet-friendly it is.
-Dogs are welcome just about anywhere in Flagstaff, which is refreshing as it can be hard to find restaurants and attractions that welcome dogs.

 Dog-Friendly Attractions in Flagstaff

 The first stop when you arrive in Flagstaff should be the Visitor Center.
 This is an underutilized resource in most towns, and the Flagstaff visitor’s center even has an incentive for well-traveled dogs.
 If you stop by and show proof of accommodation in Flagstaff, you’ll get a special gift for your traveling pup.
 The Visitor Center is located in the train depot on Route 66, an important part of Flagstaff’s history, and still a popular stop for Amtrak travelers today.

 We had so much fun “trick or treating” in Historic Downtown Flagstaff.
 Nearly every store along the historic corridor welcomed Bailey with open treat jars.
 Several had water dishes out and most asked me “can your dog have a treat?”
 Bailey filled up on yummy treats while I emptied my wallet at cute boutiques.
 A few of our favorite dog-friendly stores: